Chapter 15.18

 D. Alteration of Watercourses.

-1. Notify adjacent communities and the Washington State Department of Ecology prior to any alteration or relocation of a watercourse, and submit evidence of such notification to the Federal Insurance Administrator;
+1. Notify adjacent communities, the Washington Department of Fish and Wildlife, and the Washington State Department of Ecology prior to any alteration or relocation of a watercourse, and submit evidence of such notification to the Federal Insurance Administrator;

-2. Require that maintenance is provided within the altered or relocated portion of said watercourse so that the flood carrying capacity is not diminished.
+2. Assure that the flood carrying capacity of the altered or relocated portion of said watercourse is maintained.

 E. Interpretation of FIRM Boundaries.
 Make interpretations where needed, as to exact location of the boundaries of the areas of special flood hazards (for example, where there appears to be a conflict between a mapped boundary and actual field conditions).
-The person contesting the location of the boundary shall be given a reasonable opportunity to appeal the interpretation as provided in Section 15.18.150 (Ord.
+The person contesting the location of the boundary shall be given a reasonable opportunity to appeal the interpretation as provided in Section 15.18.150.
+(Ord.
+2024-01, 5-14-24; Ord.
 1989-05 § 4.3)

 15.18.150 Appeal procedure.